 Ethan Wate grows up in the tiny nowhere town of Gatlin, South Carolina where nothing ever happens.
 He has a passion for literature and longs to go away to university.
 Ethan has dreams about a mystery girl with hair covering her face.
 A new girl, Lena Duchannes, joins school but is regarded with suspicion by many of the Christian locals because she is the niece of wealthy but reclusive Macon Ravenwood who is thought to be a sorcerer.
 Ethan befriends Lena, pushing past her reticence and desire for non-involvement.
 Her uncle Macon reveals he has magic powers and Lena explains that they are witches – or Casters as they prefer to be known.
 Macon forbids her to see Ethan but the two of them persist and become attracted.
 After being treated cruelly by girls in class, Lena causes all of the classroom windows to explode.
 Mrs Lincoln organises the townspeople, trying to have her removed from the school.
 Lena explains to Ethan that on her coming sixteenth birthday, she will undergo the ritual of Claiming and will either be given over to the ways of light or dark magic.
 To this extent, her mother Serafine has returned to town and taken over the body of Mrs Lincoln, and is, along with others of the family, seeking to influence Lena into accepting the path of darkness.

 The success of Twilight (2008) and sequels led to a publishing revolution where all manner of figures from horror and fantasy were revived and given a new spin for the young adult demographic in a series of dark romantic fantasies.
 Beautiful Creatures (2003) is one notable example of this.
 It was a debut novel from schoolteacher Kami Garcia and videogame designer Margaret Stohl.
-The book accrued acclaim, moderate best-seller status and was followed by three sequels in the so-called Caster Chronicles – Beautiful Darkness (2010), Beautiful Chaos (2011) and Beautiful Redemption (2012).
+The book accrued acclaim, moderate best-seller status and was followed by three sequels in the so-called Caster Chronicles – Beautiful Darkness (2010), Beautiful Chaos (2011) and Beautiful Redemption (2012) – as well as a further spinoff trilogy Dangerous Creatures released subsequent to the film.
 With the Twilight film series having come to an end, producers were rapidly snapping up other young adults literary properties in order to find the next big hit.

 The unusual choice to helm Beautiful Creatures is Richard LaGravanese.
 LaGravanese gained attention with his second screenplay for Terry Gilliam’s The Fisher King (1991) and has since turned out works such as A Little Princess (1995), The Bridges of Madison County (1995), The Mirror Has Two Faces (1996), Beloved (1998), The Horse Whisperer (1998) and Water for Elephants (2011), while he has ventured into the director’s chair on a handful of occasions with Living Out Loud (1998), the 1970s cinema documentary A Decade Under the Influence (2003), Freedom Writers (2007), P.S.
 I Love You (2007) and the subsequent The Last Five Years (2014).
 Most of these, it might be noted, fall into the Chick Flick genre.
 None of LaGravanese’s oeuvre as a director cries out major fantasy director, which is one of the problems that Beautiful Creatures has as a film.